ewdlop/Next-Generation-Captial-Punishment/README.md

 # Next-Generation-Captial-Punishment
 studry-memory

-- Send the criminal into the space and pray the rock flies
+- Send the criminal into the space and pray the rock(et) flies

 - Trap you in VR